 Having the opportunity to join that team is one of the draws of attending your school.

-Now, family A is in your group but family B is not.
+Let’s say family A is in your group, but family B is not.

 Don’t you think Family A would at least be a little more likely to enroll in your school than family B?

 Why?
-Because for months, or years, you’ve been responsible for gathering that group of people together and for supplying valuable and helpful information.
+Because for months or years, you’ve been responsible for gathering that group of people and supplying valuable and helpful information.